jonatanfp-dev/custom-zshrc/README.md

 # Custom `.zshrc` Configuration

-This repository contains a custom `.zshrc` file configured to use **Oh My Posh** with the **Powerlevel10k** theme.
+This repository contains a custom `.zshrc` file configured to use **Oh My Zsh** with the **Powerlevel10k** theme.
 This configuration enhances your terminal experience on Ubuntu with advanced visual elements and includes a unique feature for managing aliases.

 ## Preview